CoordCulturaDigital-Minc/culturadigital.br/wp-content/plugins/wp-polls/readme.txt

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 == Changelog ==

+= Version 2.64 =
+* NEW: Add in various filters in the plugin.
+Props Machiel.
+* FIXED: Deveral undefined variable / undefined index notices.
+Props Machiel.

 = Version 2.63 (21-05-2012) =
 * Move AJAX Request to wp-admin/admin-ajax.php